Flap (surgery): History

-Skin flaps are an essential part of a surgeon’s toolbox in Plastic Surgery.
-It is part of the reconstructive ladder, a stepwise approach to wound closure.

-The first known reports of surgical flaps originated in 600 BCE in India by Sushruta where the Tilemakers caste would reconstruct noses using regional flaps due to the practice of nose amputations as a form of legal punishment.
-The next description of flap surgery comes from Celsus an ancient Roman who described advancement skin flaps from 25 BC to 50 AD.
-In the 15th century, Gaspare Tagliacozzi an Italian surgeon helped develop the “Italian Method” for nasal reconstruction, a delayed pedicle skin graft, where the skin from the arm would be attached to the nose for many months to create the reconstruction, first printed in the 1597 book De Curtorum Chirurgia per Insitionem.
+Skin flaps are an essential part of a surgeon's toolbox in plastic surgery.
+It is part of the reconstructive ladder.
+The first known reports of surgical flaps originated in 600 BC in India by Sushruta where the tilemakers' caste would reconstruct noses using regional flaps due to the practice of nose amputations as a form of legal punishment.
+The next description of flap surgery comes from Celsus, an ancient Roman who described the advancement of skin flaps from 25 BC to 50 AD.
+In the 15th century, Gaspare Tagliacozzi, an Italian surgeon, helped develop the "Italian method" for nasal reconstruction, a delayed pedicle skin graft, where the skin from the arm would be attached to the nose for many months to create the reconstruction, first printed in the 1597 book De Curtorum Chirurgia per Insitionem.
 The Italian method was rediscovered in 1800 by German surgeon Carl Ferdinand von Graefe.
-Major advancements in modern Plastic Surgery are mostly attributed to Harold Gilles who pioneered facial reconstruction during World War I using pedicled tube flaps on patients such as Walter Yeo and the development of the walking-stalk skin flap by Gilles' cousin Archibald McIndoe in 1930.
+Major advancements in modern plastic surgery are mostly attributed to Harold Gillies, who pioneered facial reconstruction during World War I using pedicled tube flaps on patients like Walter Yeo, and the development of the walking-stalk skin flap by Gilles' cousin Archibald McIndoe in 1930.

 Advancements continued in flap surgery.
-With the introduction of the Operating Microscope Microvascular surgery advancements allowed for the anastomosis of blood vessels.
-This led to the ability of free tissue transfers and in 1958 Bernard Seidenberg transferred a part of the jejunum to the esophagus to remove a cancer of the esophagus.
+With the introduction of the operating microscope, microvascular surgery advancements allowed for the anastomosis of blood vessels.
+This led to the ability of free tissue transfers, and in 1958 Bernard Seidenberg transferred a part of the jejunum to the esophagus to remove a cancer.
 Modern advancements in flap surgeries have continued since this time and are now commonly used in many procedures.